shemetz/pf2e-modifiers-matter/Readme.md

 Feel free to contact me if you want different colors instead of red and green, telling me which colors work best for you, and I'll add a setting to the module.

+## Discussion

+You can discuss this module in its [dedicated thread in the Pathfinder on Foundry discord server](https://discord.com/channels/880968862240239708/1384806610635063296), or open a github issue here if it's a bug or a feature request.